MSRSSP/hyperfuzzer-seeds/README.md

 ## Seed Generation

-We construct the fuzzing seeds using a set of Python2 scripts in the `scripts/` folder:
+We construct the fuzzing seeds by using a set of Python2 scripts in the `scripts/` folder:

 * `vmstate.py` defines key x86 data structures and various utility functions to help construct VM states.
 * `example_taskswitch.py` generates VM states to test the hypervisor's emulation of hardware task switch.